Get the best of both worlds

 When you add solar onto your grid connected house, you immediately get the benefit of reduced electricity costs, however there are two problems that can occur.
 First, you might find that you export more power than you like (especially if your system has been oversized through poor design), and second, when there is a power cut, you find that your system shuts down.
 This shut down is required by electricity standards so that electrical workers who come to repair your power lines during a blackout are not electrocuted by unexpected electricity coming from your system.

-Exporting too much power can be solved by adding batteries to your system
+Exporting too much power and power cuts can be solved by adding batteries to your system